wisskirchenj/MyBlockchain/README.md

 ## Repository Contents

-Beside the main project tasks (6 stages), all relevant Topic-associated development tasks are included.
+Beside the sources of main project tasks (6 stages), all relevant Topic-associated development tasks of the academy course path are included.

 ## Program description